470th Military Intelligence Brigade (United States)

 The 470th Military Intelligence Brigade is a unit of the United States Army and subordinate to the U.S. Army Intelligence and Security Command.
-Its mission is to provide tailored, multi-disciplined intelligence and counter-intelligence in support of United States Army South (ARSOUTH) and United States Southern Command (USSOUTHCOM).
+Its mission is to provide tailored, multi-disciplined intelligence and counter-intelligence in support of the US Army Western Hemisphere Command and United States Southern Command (USSOUTHCOM).
 The 470th is headquartered at Fort Sam Houston, Texas with subordinate battalions located in Texas and Florida.
 Elements of the 470th have participated in Operation Just Cause (when formerly based in Panama) and have deployed in support of Operation Iraqi Freedom and Operation Enduring Freedom.